Courses

 Over the years, students have consistently evaluated the content and the depth of the coverage of this content as being very good.

 Many feel initially stressed about the complexity of the assignment.
-We have therefore provided more detail and structure to the assignment and included various Q&A sessions for students to guide them through the writing process.
+We have therefore provided more detail and structure to the assignment, included a seperate session to explain the assignment and an additional Q&A session for students to guide them through the writing process.
 To compensate for this we have somewhat reduced the contact hours for regular sessions.

 Areas of attention surfacing from student feedback pertaining to specific sessions or facilitators have been and are discussed with them for continuous improvement of the module.